 Traffic safety is achieved by failure-free operation of all the systems effective to maintain the routine mode of traffic: the computerised control means, reliable electronic systems, communication lines and measuring instruments, executive mechanisms of switches and drive controls and the braking system, reliable mechanical members of the route structure, STS supports, etc. A hundred-percent safety of the traffic processes is evidenced by the experience of operation of high-speed railways in the world.
 For example, high-speed railways in Japan have transported over 5 billion passengers during 20 years of operation without any accidents or casualties.
-In case of power failure each vehicle is equipped with a battery and an emergency starting motor which will deliver the vehicle at a slower speed to one of the stations or emergency stop platforms on each anchored support, i.e. after every 1,000 m on land areas and 2,000 m on sea areas.
+In case of power failure each vehicle is equipped with a battery and an emergency starting motor which will deliver the vehicle at a slower speed to one of the stations or emergency stop platforms on each anchored support, i.e. after every 1000 m.